JuliaLang/www_old.julialang.org/blog/_posts/2017-02-05-offset-arrays.md

 indices.
-In the opinion of the author, their main advantage is that they can increase the clarity of code by ensuring that "names" (indices) can be endowed with *absolute meaning*, rather than always being "referenced to whatever data this particular array happens to encode."
-We can know where we have been, where we are now, and where we will be in the future.
+In the opinion of the author, their main advantage is that they can increase the clarity of code by ensuring that "names" (indices) can be endowed with *absolute meaning*, rather than always being "referenced to whatever the first element of this particular array happens to encode."

-There is quite a lot of code that hasn't yet properly accounted for the possibility of custom indices---surely, some of it written by the author!
+There is quite a lot of code that hasn't yet properly accounted for the possibility of custom indices---surely, some of it written by the author of this post!
 So users should be prepared for the possibility that exploiting custom indices will trigger errors in base Julia or in packages.
 Rather than giving up, users are encouraged to report such errors as issues, as this is the only way that custom indices will, over the course of time, have solid support.

 # Summary: a developer's perspective